PeculiarVentures/pkcs11js/README.md

 softhsm2-util --init-token --slot 0 --label "My token 1"
 ```

-**Adjust permissions so the user your code will be able to access the PKCS #11 module**
+**Adjust permissions so the user your code runs as will be able to access the PKCS #11 module**

   ```
   sudo chmod –R 755 /var/lib/softhsm